 This award would have not been possible without the Horine Group.
 This will be our 12th project with the Horine Group and we could not be more thankful for the opportunities that they have provided to us.
 Also a huge congratulations to our employees who helped make this possible; Dean Schumacher, Charley Lowe, Beth Hicks, Scott Zuppan, Barbara Thomsen, Dan Poulton, Stacey Hermanson, Brianne Searl, and Tan Pham.

 WLC finishes 2016 Stadium 1 Court Renovations

 The Indian Wells Tennis Garden Stadium 1 Court Renovations included: Champions Box & Lounge, New Seating, and Lowered Court.
-As all projects with the Tennis Garden, this one had a dead line set in stone.
+As with all projects with the Tennis Garden, this one had a deadline set in stone.
 Watkins Landmark had only 6 months to complete all renovations in preparation for the

 BNP Paribas Tournament.

 “The court surface in Stadium 1 is being lowered by approximately 28 inches, in order to move the television camera positions off of the court and into a recessed area similar to the new Stadium 2 placement.
 The new green seats in the lower bowl will be a bit larger and include cup holders.
 To accommodate the additional size, the railings around the seats are being removed, with the exception of aisle railings.
 A portion of the old seats from Stadium 1 will be re-purposed for permanent seating for spectators around the practice courts.”
 (BNP Paribas Open Website)